-- For the k-NN classifier the hardest part is not calculating the distance, but finding the k closest.
-The challenge is keeping track of both the distance to an example AND the example itself so that when you sort the data based on distance, you can recover the examples too.
+• For the k-NN classifier the hardest part is not calculating the distance, but finding the k closest.
+The challenge is keeping track of both the distance to an example AND the example itself so that when you do some sort of sorting of the data based on distance, you can recover the examples too.
 My suggestion is to make a helper class that stores an Example along with the distance from that example to the example you're trying to classify.
 This class should implement the Comparable interface.
 The comparison can then just compare the distances.
 This will allow you to use built-in sorting or even built in priority queues to pick the k closest.
-There are other ways of doing this, of course. - For the two feature pre-processing techniques think about what information, if any, you need to store from train preprocessing to use during test preprocessing.
-For feature normalization, all examples (train and test) should be normalized using the same mean and standard deviation. - For the feature normalization, make sure to do recentering before you do variance scaling. - For feature normalization you don't need to create a new data set or new examples.
-Mutate (i.e. change) the existing examples using the setFeature method. - The CrossValidationSet.getValidationSet method has a second parameter, copyData, which indicates whether the DataSetSplit returned shares the underlying Examples with the original data or is a new copy.
-If you are not mutating the data during evaluation, then you can just set copyData to false.
-However, if you are mutating the Examples (e.g. feature preprocessing) then my advice is to set copyData to true and get a fresh copy each time.
-For these feature preprocessing approaches it generally won't change the results either way, but can be a bit confusing if you're trying to debug.
+There are other ways of doing this, of course,

+- For the two feature pre-processing techniques think about what information, if any, you need to store from train preprocessing to use during test preprocessing. - For the feature normalization, make sure to do recentering before you do variance scaling. - For feature normalization you don't need to create a new data set or new examples.
+Mutate (i.e. change) the existing examples using the setFeature method. - When running experiments, be careful with running the preprocessing techniques.
+They will manipulate the examples themselves and almost all of the splitting methods (e.g. cross validation methods) simply share the underlying examples.
+So, once you apply normalization techniques, in most circumstances, all of the data will be changed.

-Extra Credit
+8 Extra Credit